 Words Never Rang More True

-Krista and the staff regularly find compelling insights in the online journal Sightings out of the University of Chicago Divinity School.
-The most recent essay by Martin Marty is particularly brilliant and deeply resonates with our Repossessing Virtue series on the moral and spiritual aspects of the economic downturn.
+We regularly find compelling insights in the online journal Sightings out of the University of Chicago Divinity School.
+This essay by Martin Marty, titled “Commodification,” is particularly brilliant and deeply resonates with our Repossessing Virtue series on the moral and spiritual aspects of the economic downturn.

 The Pope (John Paul II) was right.
 The World Council of Churches was right.
 The preacher down the block was right.
 The “moderate evangelicals” were right.
 The first had a perfect record against collectivization; the second had a mixed record, but was positive on this; the third reached a hundred or half a thousand per week preaching “You cannot serve God and Mammon;” the fourth were buffeted in response by evangelical kin who preached “the prosperity gospel” or the “gospel that God blessed only ‘free enterprise.’”
 In their own ways their criticisms and warnings were directed against “commodification”, whether of labor, leisure, or life.
 They were not whiners or grumps or exempt from the need for self-criticism, but they were serious, and therefore usually unheard and unheeded.